LTS5/connectomeviewer/doc/devel/intro.rst

  Introduction
 ==============

 ConnectomeViewer is under currently under heavy development.
-You can visit `ConnectomeViewer Issues <http://github.com/unidesigner/connectomeviewer/issues>`_ to see ongoing developments.
+You can visit `ConnectomeViewer Issues <http://github.com/LTS5/connectomeviewer/issues>`_ to see ongoing developments.

-Feel free to join in and contribute for example your custom plugins.

-The lead developer is Stephan Gerhard (info AT connectomics DOT org).
+If you have any questions or feedback, you can post the the `Connectome Mapping Toolkit group <http://groups.google.com/group/cmtk-users>`_.

 The primary develpoment repository is `connectomeviewer github`_.